-Finding Option: Water quality and quantity are concerns in closed basins as well as statewide.
+Finding: Water quality and quantity are concerns in closed basins as well as statewide.
 The use of individual water wells exempt from permitting and individual septic systems is appropriate in many parts of Montana, and the use of public water and sewer systems is not always feasible, practical, or affordable.

-Finding Option: In some areas, particularly those in closed basins that are experiencing population growth, there are concerns about the effect of individual septic systems on water quality.
+Finding: In some areas, particularly those in closed basins that are experiencing population growth, there are concerns about the effect of individual septic systems on water quality.
 There is a need to address public health issues in areas where there is an increasing density of single wells and septic systems.

-Finding Option: DEQ rules require that a subdivision lot using an individual water well and septic system must be at least 1 acre in size.
+Finding: DEQ rules require that a subdivision lot using an individual water well and septic system must be at least 1 acre in size.
 This requirement dates to the 1970s.
 The minimum lot size with either community water or sewer is half an acre.
 There is no minimum lot size if both community water and sewer systems are used.

-Finding Option: Individual septic systems use a drain field and a mixing zone.
+Finding: Individual septic systems use a drain field and a mixing zone.
 Solid wastes settle in the septic tank and the liquid effluent is discharged into a drain field.
 Beyond the drain field is the mixing zone, defined in law as an area where water quality standards may be exceeded.

-Finding Option: Wells must be drilled at least 50 feet away from septic tanks and 100 feet from drain fields.
+Finding: Wells must be drilled at least 50 feet away from septic tanks and 100 feet from drain fields.
 (36.21.638, ARM).
 Ground water mixing zones must not intercept the zone of influence of an existing water well, a 100-foot radius around a well.
 (17.30.508, ARM).

-Finding Option: Mixing zones are allowed to cross property lines.
+Finding: Mixing zones are allowed to cross property lines.
 At a minimum, this creates a situation where a lot owner may be prohibited from drilling a well because of a neighbor's mixing zone.
 It also means a new well may be drilled 100 feet from a drain field, but within a mixing zone, where, by law, water quality standards are exceeded.

-Recommendation Option: State law should be revised to require that drain field mixing zones be located wholly within the lot where the drain field is located.
-(LC9004).
+Recommendation: State law should be revised to require that drain field mixing zones be located wholly within the subdivision where the drain field is located unless an easement is obtained to place the drain field mixing zone outside the boundaries of the proposed subdivision.
+(LC0350).